whizzml/examples/best-first-cv/readme.md

   - Greedily select the feature `f'` with the best performance and add it to S

-The script takes as inputs the dataset to use and the number of features (that is, dataset fields) to return and yields as output a list of the `n` selected features, as field identifiers.
+The script takes as inputs

+- the dataset to use
+- the number of features (that is, dataset fields) to return
+- the objective field (target)
+- the configuration options for the models
+- the number of k-folds to use in the cross-validation
+- the subset of pre-selected features that will be used to append any other available feature

+and yields as output a
+list of the `n` selected features, as field identifiers plus the subsets and evaluations for each iteration step.

 To select the best performance, the script uses the metric `average_phi` in the evaluations it performs, which is only available